Head of Textile & Product Design

 At Città, David is excited about the future scope and possibilities for the brand, which is a growth process he enjoys being a part of.

 “The scale of the production is amazing, which opens up all sorts of opportunities.
 This makes the scope of a project so much wider and the possibilities far more open.”

-Nikolai joined the Città Furniture and 3D Design team in 2016.
-Starting out in the engineering industry Nikolai later returned to study and completed a Bachelor of Product Design at AUT in Auckland.
-Following this he co-developed the Trestle Union brand specialising in low cost furniture with high design aesthetic and spent two years in a product design role at New Zealand manufacturing firm Sistema.
+Nikolai joined the Città Furniture and Product Design team in 2016.
+Starting in the engineering industry, Nikolai later returned to study and completed a Bachelor of Industrial Design at AUT in Auckland.
+Following this, he co-developed a furniture brand specialising in low-cost furniture with high design aesthetic and spent two years in a product design role at New Zealand manufacturing firm Sistema.

-At Città Nikolai is involved with the design and development of all furniture, lighting and interior objects.
+At Città, Nikolai is involved with the design and development of all furniture, lighting and heads the design team for accessories.

-“I really enjoy the conceptualisation phase of the design process, whether it’s modeling in CAD, prototyping 1:1 in cardboard or 3D printing scale models.
-It’s exciting to see those initial ideas turn into tangible solutions.”
+“I really enjoy the conceptualisation phase of the design process, whether it’s modelling in CAD, prototyping 1:1 in cardboard, or 3D printing scale models.
+It’s exciting to see those initial ideas turn into physical products.”